emiherrera1/ctncs/README.md

 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)
 **Last Updated:** September 2025

----

-## What Is CTNCS?
+### What Is CTNCS?

 CTNCS is a six-level hierarchical taxonomy built to classify digital content units across platforms, styles, and formats.
 It is designed for use by researchers, Creators, platforms, investors, and institutions to bring clarity, rigor, and interoperability to the content ecosystem.

-> If GICS is for industries and Dewey is for libraries, CTNCS is for contents.
+> If GICS is for industries and Dewey is for libraries, CTNCS is for content.

----

-## What It Includes
+### What It Includes

 - **CTNCS Manual (v1.0)** – full standard: theory, methodology, classification guide, and implementation notes
 - **CTNCS Codebook** – complete listings for Levels 1–5, with numeric codes and definitions